SF Sustainable Property Fund

 Ad hoc announcements | SF Sustainable Property Fund

-SF Sustainable Property Fund – Solid result for 2023 in a challenging market environment
+SF Sustainable Property Fund – Solid annual result 2024 and capital increase

 Contact